Prof Herman Wasserman

 Professor of Media Studies

 Herman Wasserman is Professor of Media Studies and Director of the Centre for Film and Media Studies at the University of Cape Town, South Africa.
 He holds a doctorate from the University of Stellenbosch, South Africa, and worked as a journalist before starting an academic career.
 He has held positions at the universities of Stellenbosch, Sheffield, Newcastle and Rhodes.
 He has published widely on media in post-apartheid South Africa, including more than 60 articles in peer-reviewed journals and more than 35 book chapters.
-His books include the monograph Tabloid Journalism in South Africa (Indiana University Press, 2010) and the edited collections Chinese Media and Soft Power in Africa: Promotion and Perceptions (with Xiaoling Zhang and Winston Mano, Palgrave Macmillan, 2016), Media Ethics and Justice in a Global Age (with Shakuntala Rao, Palgrave Macmillan, 2015), Reporting China in Africa (Routledge, 2014), Press Freedom in Africa: Comparative Perspectives (Routledge, 2013), Popular Media, Democracy and Development in Africa (Routledge, 2011), Media Ethics Beyond Borders (with Stephen J. Ward, Routledge, 2010).
-He has held a Fulbright research fellowship at Indiana University in the US, has twice been selected as a fellow of the media ethics colloquia hosted by the University of Missouri, has been a visiting professor at Tsinghua University in Beijing and an invited speaker at conferences at the Chinese Academy of Social Sciences, Helsinki, Moscow State University, Yale University, the Institute for Humanities at the University of Michigan, the Finnish Institute of International Affairs in Helsinki, the Forum for Media Development in Berlin, the Rwanda Media Commission and UNESCO in Nairobi.
+His books include the monographs Media, Geopolitics and Power: A View from the South (University of Illinois Press, 2018), Tabloid Journalism in South Africa (Indiana University Press, 2010, recipient of the Rhodes University Vice-Chancellor’s Book Award) and the edited collections Media and Citizenship: Between Marginalisation and Participation (with Anthea Garman, HSRC Press 2017), Chinese Media and Soft Power in Africa: Promotion and Perceptions (with Xiaoling Zhang and Winston Mano, Palgrave Macmillan, 2016), Media Ethics and Justice in a Global Age (with Shakuntala Rao, Palgrave Macmillan, 2015), Reporting China in Africa (Routledge, 2014), Press Freedom in Africa: Comparative Perspectives (Routledge, 2013), Popular Media, Democracy and Development in Africa (Routledge, 2011), Media Ethics Beyond Borders (with Stephen J. Ward, Routledge, 2010).
+He has been awarded the Georg Foster Research Award from the German Humboldt Foundation, held a Fulbright research fellowship at Indiana University in the US, has twice been selected as a fellow of the media ethics colloquia hosted by the University of Missouri, has been a visiting professor at Tsinghua University in Beijing, visiting researcher at the Ludwig-Maximilians University in Munich, and an invited speaker at conferences around the world, including the Chinese Academy of Social Sciences, Helsinki, Moscow State University, Yale University, the Institute for Humanities at the University of Michigan, the Finnish Institute of International Affairs in Helsinki, the Forum for Media Development in Berlin, the Rwanda Media Commission and UNESCO in Nairobi.

-He continues to act as an occasional journalist, by contributing opinion pieces for media such as the Mail & Guardian, Daily Maverick, Africa is a Country and China Daily.
+He continues to act as an occasional journalist, and has contributed opinion pieces for media platforms such as the The Washington Post, Mail & Guardian, Daily Maverick, Africa is a Country and The Conversation.

 (021) 650 3189